alibaba/BladeDISC/examples/PyTorch/Inference/CUDA/AlphaFold/README.md

 # DISC Optimization Example for PyTorch AlphaFold Model.

 This repository provides a tool(FoldAcc) and scripts showing how to optimize a AlphaFold model for PyTorch with DISC/AMP(auto mix precision)/Tensor Parallel.
-The AlphaFold model is constructed with [Uni-Fold](https://github.com/dptech-corp/Uni-Fold).
+The AlphaFold model is constructed with [Uni-Fold](https://github.com/dptech-corp/Uni-Fold) or [OpenFold](https://github.com/aqlaboratory/openfold).

 FoldAcc is an independent tool and maybe it will be moved out into a separate repository in the future.